This article originally appeared on VICE ASIA.

-Here's how it works: you're heading towards the ticket barrier in an underground train station, only instead of pushing a ticket into a slot, you stand still as a camera scans your face.
+Here's how it work: you're heading towards the ticket barrier in an underground train station, only instead of pushing a ticket into a slot, you stand still as a camera scans your face.
 Your fair is then deducted from your bank account and voilà, you’re through.

 This is the near future Chinese citizens are facing, as their government begins to trial face readers in a subway station of Shenzhen, Futian.
 There, face scanners are being tested before being potentially rolled out around the country.